Fluorurine/ws2_AWS/content/2-EnviromentSetup/2-1CloudFormation/_index.md

 6. Give the stack a name, such as `bedrock-workshop-environment`.
    ![2_4](/images/2/2_4.png?featherlight=false "CreateStack")

-7. For Configure stack options, keep the default values and choose Next.
+7. For Configure stack options, keep the default values and choose **Next**.
    ![2_5](/images/2/2_5.png?featherlight=false "CreateStack")

 8. Review the parameters and the IAM resource notice.
-Select I acknowledge that AWS CloudFormation might create IAM resources.
+Select I acknowledge that **AWS CloudFormation** might create IAM resources.
-9. To deploy the template, choose Submit.
+9. To deploy the template, choose **Submit**.
    ![2_6](/images/2/2_6.png?featherlight=false "CreateStack")

-10. After the template is deployed, to review the created resources, navigate to [CloudFormation Resources](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/resources?) , you should see the CloudFormation stack that you created.
+10. After the template is deployed, to review the created resources, navigate to [CloudFormation Resources](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/resources?) , you should see the **CloudFormation** stack that you created.

    ![2_9](/images/2/2_9.png?featherlight=false "CloudFormation Stack")